Folkways

 I’m a folk painter…although not according to the institution or “academy” of art.
 They have their own definition of folk art/folk artist, and not surprisingly it defines a folk artist as being “uneducated” or more kindly put, “self taught”, and concerned with traditional common culture and daily life.

 Even after having a rudimentary “art education” in college I’ve chosen to paint in this self-defined folk way: informed by my environment, feelings, images and understandings given to me in dreamtime.
 In this way my approach to art uses my own ordinary way of knowing, rather than studying artists within the institution and academia (past and present) for inspiration and content, or even studying or gathering symbology and mark making from other cultures.
 In the 21st century, Anthropocene, as a culturally mixed person who rejects most of the common culture, I’m digging into my own received visions and messages for content.
-My mark making comes from subconscious memories of what I observe in my day-to-day and what is given to me possibly from my direct ancestral lineage, via the subconscious.
-It is an ordinary way of painting: fully expressive, reflective and alive.
+My mark-making comes from subconscious memories of what I observe in my day-to-day and what is given to me possibly from my direct ancestral lineage, via the subconscious.
+It is an ordinary way of painting: fully expressive, reflective, and alive.

 In the dream I was standing on a balcony looking at the ocean at night, strangely the water started coming in fast…I felt worried that I needed to get off the balcony but I saw in the water something ancient, some kind of prehistoric ocean creature.
 I was with one of my kids (who is always in my ancient-ocean beach dreams), and I new I needed to retreat into the building for our safety.
 It was some kind of public hotel or restaurant.
 We went back inside and then down some back stairs toward a parking garage but we could see through a big glass wall of windows that the water had filled the parking garage the lights of the garage were lighting up the water with a greenish eerie glow and I could see many different prehistoric water beings there…had they come back?
 Was I time jumping?
 Were they there to tell me something…something about evolution.
 Something about how they are also my ancestors, about how their environment changed and over time their bodies evolved, as ours did, and ours will.
 They were telling me something about how what we have now will have to change, the waters will rise, we will need to move and communicate in new ways and our bodies will change, as they already are.